ericdouglas/traduz-ai/series/voce-nao-precisa-de-jquery/01-seletores.md

 ## <a name="filhos"></a>Filhos

-Select all children of a specific element.
-Let's assume our specific has an ID of "divPai".

 Seleciona todos os filhos de um elemento em específico, assumindo que ele possui o ID "divPai".

 *jQuery*